What This Article Is

 Recovery matters only if it reduces risk signals.
 Clean tests signal compliance.
 Nothing else does.

-Recovery is measured by records.
+The system measures documentation.
 Files show test results and attendance.
-Files do not show effort.
+Files do not show effort or intent.

 How Relapse Is Detected